January 5, 2021

 What is clear across these points is that TCFD’s adoption originally driven voluntarily is now increasingly driven by mandatory requirements.
 To add to this, private firms in addition to listed firms are increasingly being included in mandatory TCFD regulation.
 For example, the U.K.’s Joint Government-Regulator TCFD Taskforce Interim report included large private firms in the scope of future mandatory TCFD requirements.

 The completeness and quality of disclosures currently varies significantly especially between large and small firms.
 As more companies join, guidance & tools improve, and best practice permeates these aspects will improve significantly.
 As comparability improves and in tandem with advances in machine learning it is expected that ESG ratings and research firms will start to issue ratings for firm TCFD disclosures.
 This will present both challenges and opportunities for firms.

-Challenges and opportunities for firms
+Challenges + opportunities for firms with the TCFD framework